-With a decent lens on the front and the X-T4 is a formidable shooting machine (yes, we know, it's pictured here with a basic 18-55mm kit lens, but Fujifilm offers plenty of better glass).
+With a decent lens on the front and the X-T4 is a formidable shooting machine.
 From its 15fps burst, to the various custom settings (much like you'll find in a pro DSLR, in a scenario-appropriate format), mirrorless system cameras don't really get any better than this.

 What's the X-T4's image quality like?